All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 12.5 mg: Near-Maximum Dose

 Like 7.5 mg, the 12.5 mg dose was studied primarily as a titration step.
-It provides results between the 10 mg and 15 mg levels and may serve as a maintenance dose for patients who need more than 10 mg but cannot tolerate 15 mg.
+It provides results between the 10 mg and 15 mg levels and may serve as a maintenance dose for patients who need more than 10 mg but can't tolerate 15 mg.

 15 mg: Maximum Dose